Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support ASP.Net applications?

 Yes.
-Be sure to specify 'Conservative' configuration when processing ASP.Net code-behind assemblies.
+Be sure to specify 'Conservative' configuration when obfuscating ASP.Net code-behind assemblies.

 Q.Does Crypto Obfuscator support WPF applications?